 - A kennel for each dog, if possible

-- Veterinary records on each dog
+- Veterinary records on each dog (especially proof of vaccination)

 - Phone numbers of veterinarians, family, friends, hotels and boarding facilities